MoneySavingExpert.com homepage

 One other source of protection is Section 75 of the Consumer Credit Act 1974.
 If you pay directly for even part of the phone on a credit card and it cost more than £100, your card provider's equally liable if something goes wrong – useful extra protection especially with smaller firms.
 PayPal purchases aren't covered though, even if the money comes directly from a credit card linked to your PayPal account.

 You can generally get refurbished handsets year-round.
-With used phones, the best time is following the release of a new model – as the market will be flooded with older generations as people flog their old handsets.
+With used phones (and second-hand tech generally), the best time is following the release of a new model – as the market will be flooded with older generations as people flog their old handsets.
 January is also a good time to buy as many get a new phone at Christmas and sell off their old one.

 If you're willing to put in the legwork then eBay will probably get you the most money for your mobile – phones sold there typically fetch 20-30% more than those offloaded via even the best 'phone-buyer' sites.
 For more help, see our eBay Selling Tips guide.